 Switch up your surroundings

 If you’re using a coworking space that has hotdesks, don’t stick to the same spot for the whole time.
-If you’re in a town or city, try out different spots, even if it’s having a couple of short sessions in a café during the trip.
-Mix it up on your breaks and downtime too.
-Recent studies by universities in New York and Miami have shown that new and diverse experience can make you happier and enhance brain activity.
+If you’re in a town or city, try out different spots, even if it’s having a couple of short work sessions in a café during the trip.

 Try to avoid working where you sleep.
-I can tell you from personal experience that this will lead to poor sleep, waking up in the middle of the night and first thing in the morning worrying about work.
-So, don’t set up to work in your hotel room – make sure you have a dedicated working space.
+From personal experience I know this can lead to poor sleep quality.
+Waking up in the middle of the night and first thing in the morning worrying about work seems to happen more often when your desk is next to your bed.

 Set boundaries